Infinite circle packings on surfaces with conical singularities: Preliminaries

 \begin{remark} A triangulation $K$ of a non-compact surface $S$ is an infinite simplicial complex, and no vertex of $K$ is in $P$.
 Rather, vertices of $K$ accumulate to $P$ and any neighborhood of $P$ contains infinitely many triangles from $K$.
 In other words, we are not dealing with ideal triangulations of the punctured surface $S$. \end{remark}

-In the following we will asusme that a triangulation $K$ of a non-compact surface $S$ satisfies the following conditions. \begin{enumerate} \item $K$ has \textit{bounded degree}:\;there is a uniform upper bound on the number of vertices adjacent to a fixed vertex.
+In the following, we will assume that a triangulation $K$ of a non-compact surface $S$ satisfies the following conditions. \begin{enumerate} \item $K$ is simplicial. \item Every vertex of $K$ has degree at least $3$. \item $K$ has \textit{bounded degree}:\;there is a uniform upper bound on the number of vertices adjacent to a fixed vertex. \end{enumerate} Note that these conditions are modelled on the properties of the nerve of a circle packing, according to our definition from \S \ref{sec: background circle packing}.

+Finally, following \cite{HS95}, we distinguish triangulations $K$ of a non-compact surface $S$ based on the structure of their ends.
+Let $p\in P$ be one of the punctures.
+We say that the end corresponding to $p$ is \textit{parabolic}, if the family of edge-paths in $K$ starting at some fixed vertex $v\in K^{(0)}$ and diverging to $p$ has infinite \textit{vertex extremal length}.
+Otherwise, we say that the end is \textit{hyperbolic}.
+We say that $K$ has \textit{parabolic ends} if all ends are parabolic, and that it has \textit{hyperbolic ends} if all ends are hyperbolic.

-\item $K$ has \textit{parabolic ends}:\;suppose $h$ is a metric on $S$ that supports a circle packing in the combinatorics of $K$, and let $X$ be the underlying conformal structure.
-The combinatorics of $K$ determine whether $X$ is a punctured Riemann surface or has open ends.
-In the first case we say $K$ has \textit{parabolic ends}, in the second case we say it has \textit{hyperbolic ends}.
-The condition can be expressed in terms of discrete conformal length on peripheral neighborhoods in $K$.
-As an example, if there are infinitely many peripheral edge-loops going into a given end and having constant combinatorial length, then that end must be parabolic. \end{enumerate}
+Now, suppose that $\mathcal P$ is a circle packing on $S$ in the combinatorics of $K$.
+If $K$ has parabolic ends, then $\mathcal P$ fills the surface, and each puncture is accumulated by circles of $\mathcal P$.
+As an example, if there is a sequence of distinct peripheral edge-loops going into a given end and having constant combinatorial length, then that end must be parabolic.
+This is the case in \S\ref{sec: prescribe conformal} below.